arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 Once it is saved, open your File Explorer, and navigate to your sketch path.

-On your sketch directory, paste the files you have got in your e-mail before:
+On your sketch directory, paste the files you have got in your e-mail inbox before:
 * `CybLicense_<id>.h`
 * `Model_<id>.h`